What is a makerspace?

 - Print your designs on the Silhouette Cameo 3 Vinyl Cutter

-- Code robots including Edisons, Ozobots, and Spheros
+- Code robots including Edisons, Ozobots, LEGO Mindstorms, and Meccanoid G15

 - Preserve family memories with the VHS to DVD converter and the film and negative scanner